Using Schema Mark Up To Boost Website Rankings and Traffic

 - Mark up as much as possible.
 At the same time, putting effort into making sure that every visible, appropriate piece of content gets marked up can only help.
 Start with basics like a business's address and other contact details, build up from there, and then establish processes that ensure appropriate markup accompanies every update in the future.

 - Test to make sure everything is in order.
 Google maintains a special testing tool at https://search.google.com/structured-data/testing-tool which can be used to ensure that structured data markup is valid and comprehensible.
-Every addition or modification of Schema markup should be checked.
+Every addition or modification of the Schema markup should be checked.

 - Keep markup accurate and up to date.
 While automated tools like the above will not catch problems with accuracy or timeliness, human reviewers could.
 Failing to ensure that structured data tags or JSON scripts are correct and up to date could result in manually imposed penalties or disqualification from Rich Snippets and other search programs.

-While it can take some effort to come up to speed and getting started, incorporating Schema.org structure into a website can also produce results that would not be achievable by any other means.
+While it can take some effort to come up to speed and get started, incorporating the Schema.org structure into a website can also produce results that would not be achievable by any other means.
 In many cases, competitors will not have made the leap yet, either, meaning that a particular business could be able to easily produce SEO results that would otherwise take a lot of time and investment.
 With Google increasingly leveraging structured data wherever its crawlers find it, getting started now could well pay off.

 References and Resources